Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Problems solved with this construction

-Consider the cellular automaton defined in the proof of Theorem~\ref{MainTheorem}.
+Let $F$ be the cellular automaton defined in Theorem~\ref{MainTheorem} that simulated the Turing machine corresponding to $((f(\mu,n))_{n\in\N})$.
+Of course we need to specify the behaviour of the automata when the machine performs an oracle query.

 We add a new layer $\alph{oracle}$ in which each segment at time $t$ stores the frequency of the state $\start$ in this segment at time 0.
-To do that, we modify the construction in the following way: \begin{itemize} \item We subdivide the layer $\alph{oracle}$ in two parts, on which each wall $\wall$ keeps on its left: \begin{itemize} \item the first counter for the number of $\start$ symbols that have been destroyed in its left segment; \item the second counter for its length, worth 0 if the segment is not swept. \end{itemize} \item Another counter accompanies each sweeping counter, measuring the length of the segment as it progresses. \item The second counter is initialized as $0$.
-When the time counter attached to this wall makes a comparison with an initialized sweeping counter (the comparison returns the result ``=''), the second counter stores the length of the segment.
-It may take the value $0$ again after merging with a non-swept segment (see below). \item When a wall is destroyed by a merging process, it sends to its right a signal at speed~$1$ containing all the stored information.
-Such a signal should not cross a sweeping counter, so it is slowed down if necessary. \item When a wall has stored $(c_1,c_2)$ as oracle and receives the signal $(c'_1,c'_2)$ from its left, there are three cases: \begin{itemize} \item If $c_2=0$, the left segment was not swept, the signal cannot come from an initialized wall and can be safely ignored.
-The oracle remains $(c_1,c_2)$. \item If $c_2\ne 0$, the information comes from an initialized wall.
-Put $c''_1=c_1+c'_1+1$ to take the merging into account.
-If $c'_2=0$, the segment just merged with a non swept segment and $c''_2=0$; otherwise $c''_2=c_2+c'_2$.
-The new oracle is $(c''_1,c''_2)$. \end{itemize} See Figure~\ref{figure:OracleCounter}.
-We remark that if the length of the segment is $k$, the information can be coded in space $\log(k)$, and it is possible to actualize the values before another signal can come from the left.
+To do that, we modify the construction in the following way: \begin{itemize} \item We subdivide the layer $\alph{oracle}$ in two parts, on which each wall $\wall$ keeps on its left: \begin{itemize} \item the first counter for the number of $\start$ symbols that have been destroyed in its left segment; \item the second counter for the length of this segment, 0 if the segment is not formatted. \end{itemize} \item Another counter accompanies each formatting counter, measuring the length of the segment as it progresses. \item The second counter is initialised as $0$.
+When the time counter attached to this wall makes a comparison with an initialised formatting counter (the comparison returns the result ``=''), the second counter stores the length of the segment.
+It may take the value $0$ again if it merges with a non-formatted segment (see Figure~\ref{figure:OracleCounter}). \item When a wall is destroyed by a merging process, it sends to its right an \define{oracle signal} at speed~$1$ containing the information stored in its oracle counters.
+Such a signal should not cross a formatting counter, so it is slowed down if necessary. \item When a wall's counters are $(c_1,c_2)$ and a signal $(c'_1,c'_2)$ comes from its left, there are three cases: \begin{itemize} \item If $c_2=0$, the left segment cannot be formatted; the signal cannot come from an initialised wall and can be safely ignored.
+The counters does not change. \item If $c_2\ne 0$, the left segment has been formatted and all false signals erased.
+Thus the information comes from an initialised wall.
+The new number of $\start$ symbols is $c''_1=c_1+c'_1+1$ to take the merging into account. \begin{itemize} \item If $c'_2=0$, the segment just merged with a non-formatted segment and $c''_2=0$; \item otherwise $c''_2=c_2+c'_2$. \end{itemize} The counters take the values $(c''_1,c''_2)$. \end{itemize} See Figure~\ref{figure:OracleCounter}.
+We remark that if the length of the segment is $k$, the information can be coded in space $\log(k)$, and it is possible to actualise the values before another signal can come from the left.